On the parameterized complexity of computing tree-partitions: Tree-cut width and the stability of tree-partition-width

 \begin{theorem} The parameter tree-partition-width is polynomially bounded by the parameter tree-cut width.
 In other words, we show that there exist constants $C,c>0$ such that for any graph $G$, $\tpw(G)\leq C\tcw(G)^c$. \end{theorem}

-We now turn our focus to the technical proof of Theorem~\ref{thm:tpw-obstructions}.
+We now turn our focus to the technical proof of Theorem~\ref{thm:tpw-obstructions}, for which we first need some further definitions and results.

 We define the $m$-grid as the graph on the vertex set $[m]\times[m]$ with edges $(i,j)(i',j')$ when $|i-i'| + |j-j'| \leq 1$.
 We then define the $m$-wall as the graph obtained from the $m$-grid by removing edges $(i,j)(i+1,j)$ for $i+j$ even.
 The \emph{wall number} of a graph $G$ is then defined as the largest $m$ such that $G$ contains the $m$-wall as a (topological)\footnote{The notions of minor and topological minor coincide for graphs of maximum degree at most 3.} minor, and the \emph{grid number} of $G$ is the largest $m$ such that $G$ contains the $m$-grid as a minor.
 We denote them by $\wn(G)$ and $\gn(G)$ respectively.

 \begin{observation} The wall number and the grid number are linearly tied: $\wn(G)=\Theta(\gn(G))$. \end{observation}

 We use the following result of Chuzhoy and Tan \cite{ChuzhoyT21} (the bound is weakened to have a lighter formula).